 Travelers

 Travelers has excellent financial strength with an A++ rating from AM Best and affordable rates.
-The company stands out for its add-on policies, like rideshare coverage and accident forgiveness, as well as an efficient claims-handling process.
+The company stands out for its add-on policies, like rideshare coverage and accident forgiveness, and an efficient claims-handling process.
 You can start a new claim online, track the status of existing claims and even find a repair shop in your area.

 USAA